theodore-norvell/cogent/README.md

 Each action is either

-* A C identifier, such as "f".
+*  Named actions: Any C identifier (after substitution) such as "f".
 This is translated into a function call "status = f( event_p, status );".
 * Any code within braces.
 This is copied verbatim into the controller with an extra semicolon tacked on the end.
 E.g. you could write "{status = 42}" and the generated code will be "{ status = 42 ; }".

+### Substitutions

+Named triggers, named guards, and named actions allow a few characters not allowed in C identifiers.

+* In triggers: "?" is replaced by "recv".
+* In guards: "?" is replaced by "query".
+* In actions: "?" is replaced by "recv" and "!" is replaced by "send".

+In all cases, the replacement text is preceded by a `_` except at the start of the identifier and followed by a `_` except at the end of an identifier.
+For example `c?m1` as a trigger becomes `c_recv_m1`, `?abc` as a guard becomes `query_abc`, and `xyz!?` as an actions becomes `xyz_send_recv`.

 ### Restrictions on transitions.